-Shiatsu is a contemporary therapy with its roots in Chinese Traditional Medicine, and it is sometimes described as Japanese physiotherapy.
-It is also compared to acupuncture because of its usage of the theoretical framework of Chinese medicine like the meridians (energy channels) and tsubo (pressure points) as well as diagnostic methods, but without the use of needles.
+Shiatsu Massage is a contemporary massage therapy with its roots in Traditional Chinese Medicine (TCM), and it’s sometimes described as “Japanese physiotherapy.”
+It’s also compared to acupuncture because of its usage of the theoretical framework of TCM, like the Meridians (Energy Channels) and Tsubo (pressure points), as well as TCM diagnostic methods, but then without the use of needles.

 Shiatsu gradually evolved from Anma under influences from both East and West.
-Many early Shiatsu practitioners developed their own style and some, including Tokojiro Namikoshi and Shizuto Masunaga, founded schools that helped establish Shiatsu as a therapy, like the Japan Shiatsu College and the Iokai Shiatsu Center, respectively.
+Many early Shiatsu practitioners developed their own style and some, including Tokujiro Namikoshi and Shizuto Masunaga, founded schools that helped establish Shiatsu as a therapy, like the Japan Shiatsu College and the Iokai Shiatsu Center, respectively.

 In the past couple of decades, Shiatsu Massage Therapy has become increasingly popular in the Western world.
 Currently there are many different styles and philosophical approaches within Shiatsu, like Zen Shiatsu, Macrobiotic Shiatsu, Healing Shiatsu, Namikoshi Shiatsu, Movement Shiatsu and Hara Shiatsu.
 However, they are all originally based on Anma Massage and TCM concepts.